struct/isoalloc/README.md

 `make tests` - Builds and runs all tests

-`make perf_tests` - Builds and runs a simple performance test that uses gprof
+`make perf_tests` - Builds and runs a simple performance test that uses gprof.
+Linux only

 `make malloc_cmp_test` - Builds and runs a test that uses both iso_alloc and malloc for comparison